stanfordjournalism/stanford-progj-2020/docs/python/art_of_functions.md

 ## Exercise

 Try rewriting the below code to use multiple, clearly defined functions.
+In particular, think about what if any inputs and outputs each function should have.
+For example, does one function return a value that must be passed to another function?

-Make sure to have a [`main`](#the-main-function) function at the top of the script that calls your task-specific functions.
-And don't forget to call `main()` at the end of your script to kick things off.
+Once you've defined the functions and their interplay, create a [`main`](#the-main-function) function at the top of the script to orchestrate the other functions.
+Remember, the job of `main` is to invoke these functions in the expected manner, handling inputs and outputs as needed.
+Lastly, don't forget to call `main()` at the end of your script to kick things off.

 ```
 import bs4, requests